antoniogarrote/palermo/README.md

                       timeoutArgument);
 ```

-When a job is enqueue, the arguments passed to the `enqueue` function will be serialised and sent to the Palermo job queue.
+When a job is enqueued, the arguments passed to the `enqueue` function are serialised and sent to the Palermo job queue.
-When a worker picks the job from the queue, Palermo will deserialise the argument, instantiate the job class and invoke the `process` method of the job passing the deserialised object as the argument in the invokation.
+When a worker picks the job from the queue, Palermo will deserialise the argument, instantiate the job class and invoke the `process` method of the job passing the deserialised object as the argument in the invocation.

 JBoss serialisation is the standard mechanism used by Palermo to serialise and deserialise job arguments.
-In order for the enqueuing/processing mechanism of Palermo work, certain constraints must be taken into account:
+In order for the enqueuing/processing mechanism of Palermo to work, certain constraints must be taken into account:

 - The job class must be available in the class path of the publisher and in the class path of the worker picking the job.
-- Job classes must have a default constructor without argument.
+- Job classes must have a default constructor without arguments.
 - Argument objects need to be supported by JBoss serialisation, basic objects, containers or POJOs with a default constructor are supported.

 ### Starting and stopping workers